jupyterlab/jupyterlab/docs/source/user/extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To manage your extensions, you can use the extension manager.
 By default, the
 manager is disabled.
-You can enable it by searching **Extension Manager** in the command platte.
+You can enable it by searching **Extension Manager** in the command palette.

 .. figure:: images/extension_manager_enable_manager.png
    :align: center
    :class: jp-screenshot

-   **Figure:** Enable extension manager by searching in the command platte
+   **Figure:** Enable extension manager by searching in the command palette

 You can also enable it with the following steps: